robbrad/UKBinCollectionData/wiki/Councils.md

 Additional parameters:
 - `-u` - UPRN

-Note: You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find the UPRN.
+Note: You will need to use [FindMyAddress](https://www.findmyaddress.co.uk/search) to find your UPRN.

 ---